History

 Harvey Cedars Hotel: Billy Thompson and major expansions

-Gas lamps lit the various types of rooms.
-As a fire precaution, the walls and ceilings of the main dining room (now the lobby and bookstore) were covered with decorative tin, most of which remains today [2].
-The most distinctive feature added was the hotel’s octagonal central tower (now the Prayer Tower, dedicated in memory of Dorothy Krauss in 1948).
-It was an architectural feature popular in seashore hotels.
+Gas lamps lit various types of rooms.
+The walls and ceilings of the main dining room (now the main lounge) were covered with fire-resistant decorative tin, most of which remains today [2].
+The most distinctive addition was the octagonal central tower (now the Prayer Tower, dedicated in memory of Dorothy Krauss in 1948), an architectural feature popular in seashore hotels.
+Three fireplaces added to the first floor featured engraved logos indicating that these renovations concluded in 1903.

-A small two-story building was moved and placed on the front side of the hotel and later connected to it.
-This has been used as a laundry room and a staff housing unit over the years.
-Three fireplaces built on the first floor featured engraved logos telling us that these renovations concluded in 1903.
+A small two-story building was also placed on the front side of the hotel.
+This “Historic Boys’ Dorm” has been used as a laundry room and a staff housing unit over the years.

 1921-1935